YanaSiao/polimi-cse-study-materials/nlp/exam-questions.md

 - d.
 The model is configured to classify text into 4 categories
 - e.
 NONE of the statements are False

-### **Q63.** In order to speed up model training, the Transformer model REMOVED what part of the sequence-to-sequence with attention model architecture? *(2022-23 variant)*
-- a. the decoder network
-- b. the feedforward network
-- c. the encoder network
-- d. the recurrent links within the encoder and decoder
-- e.
-NONE of the other options is correct
-- f. the self-attention layer
-- g. the normalization layer

-### **Q64.** Which statement about the T5 model is NOT true? *(2022-23 variant)*
-- a.
-T5 has an encoder-decoder architecture just like in the original transformer paper
-- b.
-T5 is a distilled (smaller) version of BERT
-- c.
-T5 makes use of a relative positional encoding
-- d.
-T5 is particularly useful for translation tasks
-- e.
-T5 comes in various sizes, just like BERT and GPT-2
-- f.
-T5 can generate a response and thus can be trained for dialog tasks
-- g.
-ALL of the other answers are correct

 ### **Q65.** Which of the following tasks could NOT be modelled as a sequence-to-sequence problem?
 - a.
 ALL of the other tasks could be treated as sequence-to-sequence problems
 - b.
 Summarisation (e.g. summarise a patient medical health history for a doctor to read)